iterorganization/IMAS-Validator/docs/source/courses/basic/explore.rst

 # Change verbosity
 # Change whether to show empty folders/files
 Since the rule folders can contain a lot of tests and information, the explore function offers the possibility to change the verbosity.
-The --verbose and --no-docstring arguments can be used to change the verbosity of the descriptions The --show-empty argument can be used to change whether or not folders/files without any found rules should be shown.
+The --verbose and --no-docstring arguments can be used to change the verbosity of the descriptions.
+The --show-empty argument can be used to change whether or not folders/files without any found rules should be shown.

 Exercise 2